 In connection with the transformation of our business, we have made, and will continue to make, judgments as to whether we should outsource the development and manufacturing of our products.
 If any of these providers experience (i) difficulties in obtaining sufficient supplies of components, (ii) component prices significantly exceeding anticipated costs, (iii) an interruption in their operations, or (iv) otherwise suffers capacity constraints, we could experience a delay in production and shipping of these products, which would have a negative impact on our revenue.
 Should there be any disruption in services due to natural disaster, economic or political difficulties, transportation restrictions, acts of terror, quarantines or other restrictions associated with infectious diseases, or other similar events, or any other reason, such disruption could have a material adverse effect on our business.
 Operating in the international outsourcing environment exposes us to certain inherent risks, including unexpected changes in regulatory requirements and tariffs, and potentially adverse tax consequences, which could materially affect our results of operations.
 If these providers are unable to achieve greater operational efficiencies, delivery schedules for new product development and current product delivery could be negatively impacted.
 Currently, we have no second source of manufacturing for a portion of our products.
 In addition, switching from one provider to another is an expensive, difficult and a time-consuming process, with serious risks to our ability to successfully transfer our development and/or manufacturing operations.
-If overall demand of our devices increases in the future, we will need to expand our manufacturing capacity in a cost-efficient manner.
-Our operations, and consequently our revenues and profitability, could be materially adversely affected if we are forced to switch from any of our providers to another provider due to any of a number of factors, including financial difficulties faced by the manufacturer, disagreements in pricing negotiations between us and the manufacturer or organizational changes in the manufacturer.
+If overall demand for our devices increases in the future, we will need to expand our manufacturing capacity in a cost-efficient manner.
+Our operations, and consequently our revenues and profitability, could be materially adversely affected if we are forced to switch from any of our providers to another provider due to any of a number of factors, including financial difficulties faced by th

-Further, we have made, and will continue to make, judgments as to whether we should further reduce, relocate or otherwise change our workforce.
-For example, the Company has reduced its global headcount from approximately 500 employees at year end 2019 to headcount of 102 of which 77 are full time employees and 25 are contractors as of December 31, 2021.
-Additionally, we have outsourced substantially all of our manufacturing functions, software development and quality control functions to third parties, transferring the employees who previously performed this work.
-We also relocated our headquarters from San Mateo, California to Austin, Texas in early 2020.
-These reductions in force, and the attrition that may occur following these reductions, will result in the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the organization, all of which could adversely affect our operations.
+Further, we have made, and will continue to make, judgments as to whether we should further reduce, relocate or otherwise change our workforce We have outsourced substantially all of our manufacturing functions, software development and quality control functions to third parties, transferring the employees who previously performed this work.
+These reductions may have resulted in the loss of institutional knowledge and expertise and the reallocation and combination of certain roles and responsibilities across the organization, all of which could adversely affect our operations.
 These restructuring and additional measures we might take to reduce costs could divert management attention, yield attrition beyond our intended reduction in force, reduce employee morale, or cause us to delay, limit, reduce or eliminate certain product development plans, each of which could have an adverse impact on our business, operating results and financial condition.
-Costs incurred in connection with workforce reduction efforts may be higher than estimated.
 Furthermore, our workforce efforts may impair our ability to achieve our current or future business objectives.
-Any further workforce efforts including reductions may not occur on the expected timetable and may result in the recording of additional charges.